South West Public Health Training Programme

 When in post the term ‘Acting Up’ and not ‘Locum’ must be applied.

-A trainee can act up for a maximum of 3 months (pro rata for flexible trainees), provided the conditions relating to the post and supervision within this policy are met.
+A StR can ‘Act Up’ for a period of between 3 - 6 months (pro rata for less than full-time StRs), provided the conditions relating to the post and supervision within this policy are met.

 Acting up payments

-In an acting-up post the trainee receives their salary for in-hours work (i.e. the acting up post) from the lead employer Trust but this would usually be at the bottom point of the consultant salary scale.
-On-call payment would come via the training programme in the usual way.
-On-call arrangements must be mutually agreed prior to the commencement of the acting up post.
-Employing Organisations will be expected to pay the difference between Registrar’s current salary and bottom point of the Consultant salary scale.
+In an ‘Acting Up’ post the Specialty Registrar receives their top up Acting Up allowance for in-hours work (i.e. the acting up post) from the lead employer Trust, this is the difference between their basic salary and the bottom point of the consultant salary scale (Medical Terms and Conditions or Agenda for Change).
+Organisations hosting an ‘Acting Up’ post will be expected to pay the difference between Specialty Registrar’s current salary and bottom point of the Consultant salary scale.
+This cost will be re-charged back to the organisation via an invoice process through the Lead Employer finance team.